 Don’t use cold solutions

-You should never use cold solution in your nasal passages — especially if you’re irrigating your nasal passages after sinus surgery.
+You should never use a cold solution in your nasal passages — especially if you’re irrigating your nasal passages after sinus surgery.

 “Some of the solutions we prescribe after sinus surgery must be kept in the refrigerator,” says Dr. Sindwani.
 “You need to allow the solution to come to room temperature before using them.”